mariofink/vImpex/README.md

 vImpex
 ======

-Stupid name for a little tool to visualise the content of impex files used by the [http://hybris.com](Hybris ecommerce platform).
+Daft name for a little tool to visualise the content of impex files used by the [Hybris ecommerce platform](http://hybris.com).

 ## Instructions:
 Download or clone this repository and open it in your browser.